whosaysni/robotframework-ja/docs/userguide/ExtendingRobotFramework/RemoteLibrary.rst

 The provided Python remote server can be used as a reference implementation.

+.. _Getting remote keyword names and other information:

 Getting remote keyword names and other information
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~